-The HPOA is a danger to personalized consent-based health care in BC
+The HPOA is a danger to personalized consent-based health care in BC.

-The HPOA is replete with unlawful provisions that restrict and potentially extinguish many essential rights and signals the end of the rights of health care workers to provide and patients to receive, personalized consent-based health care.
+The HPOA is replete with unlawful provisions that:

+- Restrict and potentially extinguish many essential rights; - Signal the end of essential rights to provide and receive, personalized consent-based health care; and - Do not comply with rule of law principles, established requirements of democratic law making or with legal obligations under both Canadian and international law to maintain rights and ensure remedies for violations.